Creating a compilation workflow for SASS with Grunt

 To start a Grunt task from Visual Studio, use the Task Runner Explorer:

 The result is displayed in the console.
-Here everything is good, so all files were generated:
+If everything succeeds, all files are generated:

-We can now automate the launch of this task either by using grunt watch, or by creating a binding in Visual Studio:
+You can automate this task either by using grunt watch or by creating a binding in Visual Studio:

-For this type of task I still prefer to use grunt watch (Started on project load) because it avoids recompiling the complete project with each modification of the style:
+For this type of task, grunt watch (started on project load) is preferable because it avoids recompiling the entire project on every style change:

 JavaScript